aclueless/spair/README.md

 * No support for SSR.
 * No event delegation.
 * No RSX.
-    * Spair uses Rust syntax to describe the HTML fragments, then use Rust attribute-macros to transform it to spair's views or components.
+    * Spair uses Rust syntax to describe the HTML fragments, then use Rust attribute-macros to transform them to spair's views or components.
 This is a kind of abusing Rust, and can be broke by a change in Rust in the future.
 * The library is still a WIP.
 * No community.